A Nice Girl Like You: Plot

-She meets up with Grant again where they hook up and have good sex.
-In the morning, Grant is put off when he sees the amount of sexual paraphernalia in her room, along with pregnancy pants that Lucy bought purely for comfort.
-He ends up leaving, which Lucy sees.
+On another night, Lucy meets up with Grant again where they hook up and have good sex.
+In the morning, he is put off when he sees the amount of sexual paraphernalia in her room, along with pregnancy pants that she had bought purely for comfort.
+Freaked out, Grant ends up leaving, which Lucy sees.
 She is embarrassed and throws away all the sex stuff.

 Lucy practices for her audition.
 She tries but doesn’t feel at her best.
-She later finds that Jeff is getting married and that he wants the group to perform at the wedding.
-Lucy agrees.
+Lucy later discovers that Jeff is getting married and that he wants the group to perform at the wedding. when they find out it pays well, Lucy agrees.

-Lucy and Paul go to a bar.
-Lucy’s name is signed up for a talent show, and she plays the violin.
-Grant finds her and they reconcile and hook back up.
-Grant explains that earlier he freaked out because he thought Lucy was pregnant since he saw the pregnancy pants.
+At a bar, Paul signs Lucy up for a talent show, so she plays the violin with the house band.
+Grant finds her there, they reconcile and hook back up.
+Grant explains that earlier he freaked out because he thought Lucy was pregnant when he found the pregnancy pants.

-Lucy gets a message that she didn't get her spot with the Philharmonic, but she doesn’t care because she’s happy with Grant.
-At Jeff's wedding, Lucy hires Honey, a porn star, to show up, since she knows Jeff is a fan.
-He freaks out and worries that his new wife will see her, and he runs away.
-Honey then goes to dance with Paul.
-Lucy goes back to Grant so that she can try the last thing on the list with him.
+Lucy gets a message that she was not selected for the Philharmonic, but she doesn’t care because she’s happy with Grant.
+At Jeff's wedding, Lucy hires porn star Honey to meet Jeff as her wedding present, knowing he is a fan.
+He freaks out, running off to the dance floor.
+After Lucy thanks Honey, Honey then goes to dance with Paul.
+Lucy goes back to find Grant, so that she can try the last item on the list with him.